-On Thursday, May 25, 2017, HealthStream, Inc. will hold its 2017 Annual Meeting of Shareholders at 209 10th Avenue South, Suite 450, Nashville, Tennessee 37203.
+On Thursday, May 24, 2018, HealthStream, Inc. will hold its 2018 Annual Meeting of Shareholders at 209 10th Avenue South, Suite 450, Nashville, Tennessee 37203.
 The meeting will begin at 2:00 p.m., Central Daylight Time.
 Directions to the meeting are provided on the back page of the proxy statement.

-We welcome shareholders that owned our common stock at the close of business on March 31, 2017 to vote at this meeting.
+We welcome shareholders that owned our common stock at the close of business on March 29, 2018 to vote at this meeting.
 At the meeting, we will consider the following proposals:

-- 1. to elect the three (3) persons nominated by the Board of Directors identified in this proxy statement as Class II directors to hold office for a term of three (3) years and until their respective successors have been duly elected and qualified; - 2. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3. to approve, on an advisory basis, the compensation of the Company's named executive officers as described in the Company's proxy statement that accompanies this notice; and - 4. to transact such other business as may properly come before the meeting.
+- 1. to elect the three (3) persons nominated by the Board of Directors identified in this proxy statement as Class III directors to hold office for a term of three (3) years and until their respective successors have been duly elected and qualified; - 2. to ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3. to approve, on an advisory basis, the compensation of the Company's named executive officers as described in the Company's proxy statement that accompanies this notice; - 4. to determine, on an advisory basis, whether the Company will have future advisory votes regarding executive compensation every one year, every two years, or every three years; - 5. to transact such other business as may properly come before the meeting.

 In reliance on SEC rules which allow issuers to make proxy materials available to shareholders on the Internet, we are mailing our shareholders a notice instead of paper copies of our proxy statement and our annual report.
 The notice contains instructions on how to access those documents on the Internet.
-The notice also contains instructions on how shareholders can receive a paper copy of our proxy materials, including the proxy statement, our 2016 annual report and a form of proxy card.
+The notice also contains instructions on how shareholders can receive a paper copy of our proxy materials, including the proxy statement, our 2017 annual report and a form of proxy card.